 Technical mechanism

-The principle of a lock-free schema change involves creating a temporary table, copying the data from the original table to the temporary table, altering the schema of the temporary table, then copying all the data back to the original table, and finally switching to the new table.
+The principle of a online schema change involves creating a temporary table, copying the data from the original table to the temporary table, altering the schema of the temporary table, then copying all the data back to the original table, and finally switching to the new table.

 Create a temporary table.